DCS-Skunkworks/dcs-bios/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it is governed by the [DCS-BIOS Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior via [Discord](https://discord.gg/5svGwKX).

+## AI Policy

+All contributions with the assistance of AI must be made in accordance with our [AI Policy](https://github.com/DCS-Skunkworks/.github/blob/main/AI_POLICY.md).

 ## I don't want to read this whole thing I just have a question!!!